BOOKING A VISIT

-Tell us about your group by completing this form or contacting the Group Services office at firstname.lastname@example.org or 215.923.3811 x 141 so that we may help you plan an informative and engaging visit.
+Tell us about your group by completing this form, or contact the Group Services office directly at email@example.com or 215.923.3811 x 141 so that we may help you plan an informative and engaging visit.

-Geared to first-time visitors to the Museum, this docent-led tour offers an overview of 350 years of the American Jewish experience from 1654 to the present.
-Covering all three floors of the Core Exhibition, explore key artifacts and stories in the context of the ongoing challenges and opportunities presented by unprecedented freedom.
-This is a great way to become oriented on the Exhibition’s many galleries, objects, films and interactive components before returning with friends and family or scheduling one of the more focused tours below.
+Geared to and highly recommended for first-time visitors to the Museum, this tour offers an overview of 350+ years of the American Jewish experience, from 1654 to the present.
+Covering all three floors of the Core Exhibition, the tour explores key artifacts and stories in the context of the ongoing challenges and opportunities presented by unprecedented freedom.
+This is a great way for visitors to become oriented to the Museum’s many galleries, objects, films, and interactive components.

 Women in American Jewish History Tour

-This tour enables visitors to explore the changing roles of women over 350 years of American Jewish history, as well as the contributions they made to Jewish and American life from the 17th century to today.
-Notables include Abigail Franks, Rebecca Gratz, Henrietta Szold, Emma Goldman, and Betty Friedan.
+This tour explores the changing roles of women over 350+ years of American Jewish history, as well as the contributions they made to Jewish and American life from the 17th century to today.
+Notable women featured include Abigail Franks, Rebecca Gratz, Henrietta Szold, Emma Goldman, and Betty Friedan.

 American Jews and American Law Tour

-Groups who have experienced the docent-led Introductory Tour of the 3-floor Core Exhibition may wish to return for an in-depth look at a more concentrated period of time.
-We are currently offering:
+Groups who have experienced the Introductory Tour, exploring all three floors of the Core Exhibition, may wish to return for an in-depth look at a single floor, concentrated on a particular period of time.
+The following options are available: